 So, while it’s true to call sponsorship a type of marketing, it’s not a type of advertising.

 This myth is often propagated by logo counting “measurement” agencies, who issue press releases equating results to visibility.
-Make no mistake about it; this is nothing but a desperate attempt to stay relevant, when the rest of the industry left behind this dinosaur thinking twenty years ago.
+Make no mistake about it; this is nothing but a desperate attempt to stay relevant, when the rest of the industry left behind this dinosaur thinking over twenty years ago.

 That’s five of the seven.
 And while the previous angles try to paint sponsorship in a more-or-less positive way, there are a couple of equally inaccurate portrayals of sponsorship on the negative side.